Dosage Form: oral solution

-Since Lactulose solution contains galactose (less than 1.6 g/15 mL), it is contraindicated in patients who require a low galactose diet.
+Since Lactulose solution contains galactose (not more than 1.6 g/15 mL), it is contraindicated in patients who require a low galactose diet.

-Since Lactulose solution contains galactose (less than 1.6 g/15 mL) and lactose (less than 1.2 g/15 mL) it should be used with caution in diabetics.
+Since Lactulose solution contains galactose (not more than 1.6 g/15 mL) and lactose (not more than 1.2 g/15 mL), it should be used with caution in diabetics.

 Information for Patients